trivago/gollum/docs/src/gen/producer/file.rst

+**Rotation/Compress** (default: false)

+  This value defines if a rotated logfile is to be gzip compressed or not.
+  By default this parameter is set to "false".

+**Rotation/At**

+  This value defines a specific time for rotation in hh:mm format.
+  By default this parameter is set to "".

+**Rotation/AtHour** (default: -1)

+  (no documentation available)

+**Rotation/AtMin** (default: -1)

+  (no documentation available)

 Parameters (from file.Pruner)
 -----------------------------

-**Prune/AfterHours** (default: 0)

-  This value removes old logfiles that are older than a given number of hours.
-Set this value to "0" to disable pruning by lifetime.
-  By default this parameter is set to "0".

 **Prune/Count** (default: 0)

   this value removes old logfiles upon rotate so that only the given number of logfiles remain.
 Logfiles are located by the name defined by "File" and are pruned by date (followed by name).
 Set this value to "0" to disable pruning by count.
+  By default this parameter is set to "0".

+**Prune/AfterHours** (default: 0)

+  This value removes old logfiles that are older than a given number of hours.
+Set this value to "0" to disable pruning by lifetime.
   By default this parameter is set to "0".